r7-labs/R7.Epsilon/README.md

 # About R7.Epsilon

-*R7.Epsilon* is a project dedicated to develop opensource responsive skin for DNN Platform using Bootstrap.
+*R7.Epsilon* is a opensource responsive skin for DNN Platform based on Bootstrap 3.
-It is on relatively early stages of development, so don't expect anything beautiful nor useful - it's a total experiment.
+See *R7.Epsilon* skin in action at http://www.volgau.com

 ## Features